zaibinlin/FloatingTurbinesFoam/README.md

 **olaFlow** is an open source project developed within the OpenFOAM® framework as a continuation of the work in [Higuera et al.](https://github.com/phicau/olaFlow) for simulating wave and porous structure interactions in the coastal and offshore fields.

 **foamMooring** is a mooring restraints library for rigid body motions in OpenFOAM®, developed by [Haifei Chen](https://gitlab.com/hfchen20/foamMooring/-/tree/master/).

+**FloatingTurbine**  containing the simulation setups and libraries from the thesis 'CFD Simulation of a Floating Wind Turbine with OpenFOAM [FloatingTurbine](https://github.com/fronterapp/thesis-FloatingTurbine).